Farama-Foundation/PettingZoo/README.md

 PettingZoo environments have the following attributes:

 `env.agents`: A list of the names of all current agents, typically integers.
-These may be changed as an enviroment progresses (i.e. agents can be added or removed).
+These may be changed as an environment progresses (i.e. agents can be added or removed).

 `env.agent_order`: A list of the agent names in the order agents take turns in.
 The 0th element of the list acts first, and so on.